On Christmas-day (1786) I saw the Pope and the whole consistory in

 Until the 1950s a puppet theatre with the traditional characters of the Italian comedy was a toy very cherished by most boys and girls.
 Today the majority of the puppets actually sold portray TV and movie icons.

-Shop windows with Christmas decorations in central Rome
+Christmas decorations in central Rome

 Although some shopping districts in modern quarters of Rome decorate the streets at Christmas, it is fair to say that Rome does not offer a show of lights and decorations comparable to that of many other big cities.